 I still considered myself a Christian through that next December when my brother and I took a Greyhound Bus trip.
 Leaving my car behind in Kansas City, we bussed it through Nashville and Boston before arriving in my mecca, New York City (my first time to the city).
 Staying in a hostel (nothing beats staying in a NYC hostel for a true Beat-worthy traveling experience) we met a big, burly dude, a mean looking fellow who wore all black yet was unfailingly friendly.
 Let’s call him Greg.

 Now, Greg was having problems in his life.
 My brother, the patient, open-hearted Christian-type willingly gave up some of our sightseeing time to listen to Greg’s story and offer condolences.
-I couldn’t tell you what those problems were, though I’m thinking a jilted girlfriend was involved.
+I don’t remember what those problems were, though I’m thinking a jilted girlfriend was involved.
 Regardless, after Greg had unloaded his burdens on my brother (and me, as I was stuck in the room with them), my brother did the holy thing: He offered to pray for Greg, if he’d like.
 And, boy, did Greg like.
 Yes, prayer!
 That’s what he needed, because nothing else had worked.

 So we prayed for him.
 Or, rather, my brother prayed for him while I awkwardly extended my hand towards Greg.
 With my arm outstretched, I realized some impromptu prayer wouldn’t fix Greg’s life one iota.
 It was right there, in that moment, crouched around a rickety bunk-bed in a tiny dormitory style room, with an Asian businessman snoring soundly on a bed across the aisle from us, that I had for the first time the one truly revelatory thought of my life: There is no God.
 It was almost spiritual.

 For awhile, I thought I had re-found my faith.
 God didn’t speak to me or anything, but back in Kansas I attended a new church with these new Christian friends and even agreed to live with a group of them in a huge house the next school year.
-Bizarrely, I even agreed to join a summer church internship, similar to my brother’s.
+Bizarrely, I even agreed to join a summer church internship, like my brother’s.
 I spent one more summer entrenched in Christian duties, praying and singing and reading and living like a monk (not completely, I guess, since I did end up with a girlfriend at the end of it).
 All the while, I felt nothing.

 By the end of that summer (over a year since my fasting debacle), I finally allowed myself to understand what I had been afraid to accept: I didn’t believe in God. god.
 There was a reason I didn’t hear a voice of comfort in my periods of hardship.
 Either God was testing me/punishing me for not being completely pure or… There Is No God.
 It was the one answer that actually explained everything I had ever experienced, I had just never allowed myself to consider it.